preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 Features
 ***********
-Here you activate, update or remove features for the App (site), for example (image from Omia 7.0):
+Here you activate, update or remove features for the App, for example (image from Omia 7.0):

 .. image:: app-settings-features-v7-border.png